Living with Lupus: A Biopsychosocial Approach

 After completing this course, health professionals will be able to:

-- Discuss the biological and epidemiological presentation and implications of Lupus, as well as available treatments and potential side-effects.
+- Discuss the biological and epidemiological presentation and implications of Lupus, including 10 co-morbid conditions.

-- Identify emotional and psychological correlates of Lupus (e.g., adjustment to diagnosis, long-term coping, interpersonal disclosure, complications related to fertility and family planning, co-morbid depression and anxiety).
+- Identify 6 common emotional and psychological correlates of Lupus (e.g., adjustment to diagnosis, long-term coping, interpersonal disclosure, complications related to fertility and family planning, co-morbid depression and anxiety).

-- Recognize the importance of a multi-disciplinary approach to care within this medically complex population and discuss psychosocial strategies to enhance patient care.
+- Recognize the importance of a multi-disciplinary team approach to care within this medically complex population and the role that evidenced-based psychological interventions, such as CBT and psychoeducation, play in enhancing patient care.